adamrmoss/edu-basic/docs/edu-basic-language.md

 ### COLOR

 **Type:** Command (Text/Graphics)
-**Syntax:** `COLOR foregroundColor%` or `COLOR foregroundColor%, backgroundColor%`
+**Syntax:** `COLOR foregroundColor%` or `COLOR foregroundColor%, backgroundColor%` or `COLOR , backgroundColor%`
-**Description:** Sets the foreground and/or background color for both text and graphics operations.
-Colors are specified as 32-bit RGBA integers (0xRRGGBBAA format).
+**Description:** Sets the global foreground and/or background color for both text and graphics operations.
+Colors are specified as 32-bit RGBA integers in `&HRRGGBBAA` format.
+These colors are used by default, but can be overridden in individual statements.
 For text, both foreground and background can be set.
+With `COLOR , backgroundColor%`, only the background color is set (foreground unchanged).
 For graphics, only the foreground color is used (background parameter is ignored).
 **Example:**
 ```
-COLOR &HFF0000FF        ' Red text
+COLOR &HFF0000FF        ' Set global foreground to red
 PRINT "This is red text"
 COLOR &HFFFFFF00, &H000000FF  ' Transparent text on black background
+COLOR , &H000000FF      ' Set only background to black (foreground unchanged)
-COLOR &H00FF00FF    ' Set to green for graphics
+COLOR &H00FF00FF    ' Set global foreground to green for graphics
-LINE FROM (0, 0) TO (100, 100) WITH &H00FF00FF
+LINE FROM (0, 0) TO (100, 100)    ' Green line (uses global color)
+LINE FROM (50, 50) TO (150, 150) WITH &HFF0000FF    ' Red line (overrides global)
 ```

 ---